Born From Fire: What’s So Special About Volcanic Sparkling Wine?

 6th March 2023

-Born From Fire Volcanic Sparkling Wines
+Born From Fire What’s So Special About Volcanic Sparkling Wine

 What is unique about sparkling wine made from volcanic vines?
 Wine buyer Ben Franks explains why these fire-born fizz producers are some of the finest he’s ever tried.